tigerfarm/tigcall/README.md

 # Voice Call Client Application Version 1.1

-This application is used by people to make and receive Twilio voice calls from their browser.
+From a web browser, people can make and receive voice calls.

-Requirements:

-- For non-developers and developers: you will need a Twilio account.
-A free Trial account will work.
-- For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
+This application is ready to run.
+To deploy to [Heroku account](https://heroku.com/), you will need an Heroku account to host your application.
-- For developers, I have included a Node.JS webserver program that you can run locally on your computer.
-  You can also run this application on a website that has a PHP runtime environment.

-Note, no development required to run this application.
-It can be completely deployed and tested from a web browser.
+Once you have an account, stay logged in for the deployment and configuration.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigcall)

 When you deploy to Heroku, you will be prompted for an app name.
 The name needs to be unique.
-Example, enter your name+vc (example: davidvc).
+Example, enter your name+app (example: davidapp).
 Click Deploy app.
 Once the application is deployed, click Manage app.
-Set Heroku project environment variables by clicking Settings.
+Now, set the Heroku project environment variables by clicking Settings.
 Click Reveal Config Vars.

 Add the following key value pairs:
 ````
 ACCOUNT_SID : your_account_SID (starts with "AC", available from Twilio Console)
 AUTH_TOKEN : your_account_auth_token (Available from Twilio Console)